kcarnold/cs344/content/units/02data/homework/index.md

     - Which letter is it most successful at classifying?
 Give an example of a correctly classified image (show a specific image file and its classification).
     - What mistakes does it make most frequently?
 Give an example of a mistake (show a specific image file and its classification).
     - For the previous 3 questions, any ideas about *why*?
     - Suppose someone else gave you one of their images.
-How likely do you think your classifier would be to get it right? *report your answer in terms of a percentage, either overall or by letter*.
+How likely do you think your classifier would be to get it right? *report your answer in terms of a percentage, either overall or broken down by which letter*.
     - What choices did you have to make in the process of collecting data, processing it, and analyzing the results?
       - What are one or two choices that you could have made differently?
       - What do you expect would be different if you made that different choice?